-Born in Germany, lives and works in Berlin.
+Studied in Germany and Japan, lives and works in Berlin.

 She has been exhibiting in museums and galleries worldwide, including Aomori Contemporary Art Centre in Japan, How Art Museum in China, the NYIT Auditorium on Broadway and New York Hall of Science, US and Kunstraum Bethanien in Berlin.
-In 2014 she was nominated finalist for the Lumen Prize Digital Media Art Award and won the 2nd prize of the Future Storytelling Transmedia Competition of Haus der Kulturen der Welt, Berlin.
-In 2015 she was selected Changdong fellow at National Museum of Modern and Contemporary Art Korea and in 2020 for the residency program of the Seoul Museum of Art.
+In 2014 she was nominated finalist for the Lumen Prize Digital Media Art Award and won the 2nd prize of the Anthropocene Project Future Storytelling Transmedia Competition of HKW, Berlin.
+In 2015 she was selected Changdong Fellow at National Museum of Modern and Contemporary Art Korea and in 2020 for the residency program of the Seoul Museum of Art.
 A collaboration work with Yuken Teruya has been included in the Bangkok Biennale.
 Works she contributed as a Director of Photography have been shown at the Mori Museum of Art Japan and the Shanghai Biennale.